GiancarlosIO/webpack-nexus/README.md

 ---

-Webpack nexus is a _simple_ CLI to scaffold your react projects.
+Webpack nexus is a _simple_ CLI to scaffold your javascript/react projects.

 ## Features
 * Webpack: Dev and Prod configurations inspired by the awesome work of [React boilerplate](https://github.com/react-boilerplate/react-boilerplate) 🔨